alexshagov/stocks-market/README.md

 ### Technical notes

+- Rails app generated in API mode to skip redundant configs and files
 - API 100% covered by integration specs
 - Custom JSON schema matcher has been implemented to thoroughly verify the API response structure
 - For complicated actions (e.g Stocks::Create/Update), unit tests have been created, all external dependencies are mocked